Health alarm is flagged detected thick-provisioned

 Issue/Introduction

-If the VMs should be in "Thick provisioning", there will be higher vSAN datastore usage.
+• If the VMs are in "Thick provisioning", vSAN datastore usage will be higher.

-This health alarm will not check VMs deployed by ESX Agent Manager (EAM) as most of the VMs deployed as thick-provisioned by default or VMs with disabled tasks (vm.disabledMethod), for example, NSX Controllers.
+• This health alarm will not check VMs deployed by ESX Agent Manager (EAM), as most of the VMs deployed are thick-provisioned by default or VMs with disabled tasks (vm.disabledMethod), for example, NSX Controllers

 Environment